csh589/pages-visualization/Mission2-ExtractWords/README.md

-#Mission2 Extract the pages where there are words
+#Mission2 Extract the pages where characters exist

 ##2.1 Background